Your Limbic System

 Hypothalamus

-Demonstrating that size is not always relevant, the comparably small Hypothalamus shoulders a huge workload in fulfilling the role of being your body's Homeostasis executive.
+Demonstrating that size is not always relevant, the diminutive Hypothalamus shoulders a huge workload in fulfilling the role of being your body's Homeostasis executive.

 Human Brain Hypothalamus

-Additionally, this willing Organ also shares responsibility for administering several other involuntary functions.
+In additional, this willing Organ shares responsibility for administering several Involuntary functions.

-The Hypothalamus executes it's many responsibilities via the Autonomic Nervous System, and the Hormones produced by the Pituitary Gland, the body's Master Gland, and distributing these Hormones via the Endocrine System.
+The Hypothalamus executes it's responsibilities via the Autonomic Nervous System, and the Hormones produced by the Pituitary Gland, the body's Master Gland.
+Hormones are distributed via the Endocrine System.

 Fair dinkum!!
 Never again will I whine about having too much to do!!